ajana13/Resumeble/userStories.md

 4. As a candidate, I need to be able to reset my password using my email address to regain access to my account in case I have forgotten my password.

 5. As a candidate, I need to be able to change my password in order to keep my account updated and safe.

+### Subscription plan:
+6. As a candidate, I want to be able to choose a subscription plan in order to access premium features.

+7. As a candidate, I need to be able to change my subscription plan at any time to select one that suits my needs and finances.